Science Strategic Fit For Partners Pipeline Publications Team Newsroom Contact

 Orthogonal & Complementary

 Other persistence approaches (armored CARs, checkpoint knockouts, epigenetic reprogramming, next-gen co-stim domains) modify the extracellular or structural layer.
 NanoKar operates at a distinct intracellular layer and can be combined with any of them without altering construct design or manufacturing.
+This extends to delivery.
+Because the optimization is encoded in the genetic construct itself, it is independent of how the CAR is generated, applying equally to ex vivo (autologous and allogeneic) and emerging in vivo approaches.

 Regulatory Pathway